Solve linear, quadratic, conic, integer, and nonlinear optimization problems

 Apply dual-simplex or interior-point algorithms to solve linear programs.

-Apply interior-point or trust-region-reflective algorithms to solve quadratic programs.
+Apply interior-point, active-set, or trust-region-reflective algorithms to solve quadratic programs.
+Apply interior-point methods to solve second-order cone programs.

 Use linear programming on problems such as resource allocation, production planning, blending, and investment planning.
-Use quadratic programming on problems such as design optimization, portfolio optimization, and control of hydroelectric dams.
+Use quadratic and second-order cone programming on problems such as design optimization, portfolio optimization, and control of hydroelectric dams.

 Solve mixed-integer linear programming problems using the branch and bound algorithm, which includes preprocessing, heuristics for generating feasible points, and cutting planes.